-The majority of the ICAV's financial assets and liabilities are bonds and other instruments which either pay interest, pay minimal amounts of interest or have a maturity date.
+The majority of the ICAV's financial assets and liabilities are bonds and other instruments which either pay no interest, pay minimal amounts of interest or have a short maturity date.
 The interest bearing assets and liabilities of the ICAV comprise cash, amounts due to brokers and investments in money market instruments.
-These balances are all payable on demand and have variable interest rates which are based on market rates.
-Other payables will generally be payable within 3 months.
-Therefore the ICAV does not have a material sensitivity to changes in interest rates.
+These balances are all payable on demand and have a minimal variable interest rates which are based on market rates.
+Other payables will generally be payable within 3 months and not subject to interest rate risk.
+Therefore, the ICAV does not have a material sensitivity to changes in interest rates.